When is the tax deadline for this year?

 What is the penalty for not filing?

-For each month that a filing is late, the penalty rate is 5% of the unpaid taxes, with a maximum rate of 25%.
+Failing to file your tax return on time can result in penalties.
+The penalty is calculated based on the amount of unpaid taxes and the duration of the delay.
+For each month a filing is late, the penalty rate is 5% of the unpaid taxes, up to a maximum rate of 25%.

 What about refunds?